Sugar Withdrawal Symptoms and Treatments

 Muscle Aches and Pains

 Similar to headaches listed above, there is a chance that your body experiences generalized muscle aches and pains in response to a significant decrease in sugar consumption.
 Sugar withdrawal can create aches and pains that mimic the pains of fibromyalgia and other conditions.
-For some people, this can be serious enough that it can cause you to visit a physician for pain management.
+For some people, this can be serious enough that it causes you to visit a physician for pain management.
 If you experience nagging and dull pains throughout your body, you should monitor the severity and duration to have a better idea of your condition.
 If your aches and pains last for longer than a week, it is wise to consult with your physician for more information on your condition.
 Otherwise, aches and pains associated with sugar withdrawal typically subside naturally.

 Poor Sleep Quality